degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 #### Economic Analysis
 > Note: The department strongly recommends taking ECON 121

-For this requirement, you must both take one of the following courses:
+For this requirement, you must both take ECON 242 and take one of the following courses:

 - ECON 121
 - ECON 110